MotleyBots/babylon-etherscan-dynamicTextures/README.md

  - npm i
  - npx parcel index.html

- You will be promted to sign in with Metamask.
+ You will be prompted to sign in with Metamask.
 You may need to refresh the page if nothing happens afterwards.